moodlync/EmotionalSync/netlify-deploy/NETLIFY_DEPLOYMENT.md

      force = true
    ```

-2. Check if your API functions are being deployed correctly by accessing `<your-site-url>/.netlify/functions/api/healthcheck`
+3. Test your API functions directly by accessing:
+   - `<your-site-url>/.netlify/functions/api/health` (API health check)
+   - `<your-site-url>/api/health` (Redirected health check)
+   - `<your-site-url>/netlify-debug` (Netlify environment diagnostics)

+4. Verify CORS headers are properly set in browser dev tools (Network tab)
+   The responses should include the following headers:
+   - `Access-Control-Allow-Origin: *`
+   - `Access-Control-Allow-Headers: Content-Type, Authorization, X-Requested-With`

-3. Verify that all required environment variables for your API are set in the Netlify dashboard
+5. Verify that all required environment variables for your API are set in the Netlify dashboard

+6. Check for any errors in the Netlify function logs (accessible from your Netlify dashboard under Functions)

 ### Build Failures